-Many contracts contain language saying that if the licensee breaches/violates the license, the licensee will have an opportunity to cure that breach.
+Many contracts say that a licensee who breaches/violates the license will have the opportunity to cure that breach.
 But the GPLv2 provides no right to cure.

 Many contracts, either in their boilerplate form or as part of the negotiated give and take, contain some language that says that if the licensee breaches/violates the license, the licensee will be afforded some opportunity to cure that breach (depending, naturally, on the severity of the breach).
 Without a valid license from the copyright holder (the licensor), the licensee is using something without the right to do so and is engaging in copyright infringement.
 With copyright infringement comes the potential for statutory damages and other remedies, so that is a bad place for the licensee to be.
 Accordingly, reasonable cure provisions are key to giving a licensee comfort that in the case of an inadvertent breach, the licensee won’t find their license immediately revoked.

-The GPLv2 has no cure provision, and it is not the kind of license that you can negotiate such provisions into.
+The GPLv2 (which is in the widely used GPL family of open source licenses) has no cure provision, and it is not the kind of license that you can negotiate such provisions into.
 You take the GPLv2 license as is.
 If you breach, even by failing to do something easy to fix—such as including a written offer to make the corresponding source code available (if you don’t already provide the source code)—then you have violated the license, and you are in copyright infringement territory immediately.